Real People Stories –Blair

 But I have symptoms…

 Maybe after your encounter, you started noticing an itch here, a red patch there.
-This probably isn’t related to HPV; most infections are asymptomatic, so you won’t feel or see anything.
+This probably isn’t related to it; most infections are asymptomatic, so you won’t feel or see anything.
 Where it does give rise to symptoms, these usually take a few months or even a few years to appear.
 The most common symptom is genital warts, small skin growths that usually don’t hurt or itch.
 Some people may get other forms of skin dysplasia, like skin patches on the penis or vulva – these are quite rare.
 Bleeding from the vagina can be a sign of more advanced cervical abnormality, but these usually take a long time to develop.
 In short, if you’re experiencing symptoms and you don’t know what they are, you don’t need to jump to HPV as an explanation.

 I’m sure I have oral c.